Senior Vice President of University Relations

 Fellow students in the Lubbock Christian University class of 1969 chose John King to be their student body president during their senior year at LCU.
 His love for people and his ability to gather a group to accomplish a goal have been evidenced in the growing numbers of campers in the LCU Summer Camps and in the recent land exchange between the US Forest Service and Pine Springs Camp, adding significant value to the camp's assets.
 He also supervised the recent, successful completion of a $32 million financial campaign for the university.

 After John graduated from LCU, he went on to Harding to get his bachelor's degree and then came back to work at LCU and has been here since that time, serving in a variety of roles: Director of Admissions, Director of Alumni, and Director of Development.
-John now serves as the VP of University Advancement.
+John now serves as the Senior Vice President of University Relations.

 The King Family - John and his wife, Elaine ('70) along with their children, Jon King ('00) and Jennifer Kessler ('01) - have been key to the ongoing progress and success of Pine Springs Camp, which became an auxiliary endeavor of the university in 1999.
 The Camp celebrated its 50th Anniversary in 2010.